 If you are a workshop administrator for an art school or club, please contact via email (email@example.com) with your group’s information, keeping in mind that my workshop schedule is usually several years out.

-Q. What paint colors do you use?
+Q. What paint colors and art tools do you use?

 Q. How is your studio lit/what sort of lighting do you prefer?

 A. Natural light from large north-facing windows provide the most consistent daylight, and the cool temperature of the light enables me to see the most color in my subjects.
 When this ideal situation isn’t a possibility, 5500kelvin-temperature fluorescent bulbs work perfectly to duplicate the temperature of the preferred natural light.
 I use the swirly looking bulbs that screw into any standard fixture, and are available at most discount stores.
 I avoid warm incandescent bulbs like the plague (especially for still-life).

 Q. Besides oil, are there other mediums that you enjoy working with?

 A. I love to draw with charcoal, especially on toned papers like Strathmore's "Toned Gray" sketch paper.
 I use mostly General's charcoal pencils and Windsor & Newton vine charcoal.

 Q. Do you have any tips on brushwork?